How to Motivate Yourself to Work Out Even When Life Gets Hectic

 Pay For a Workout Class

-Create a Challenge For Yourself, and Pick a Prize For Following Through
+Join a Challenge (or Create One For Yourself) and Pick a Prize For Following Through

 Take Your Workout Outdoors

 Exercise is medicine, no matter where you do it.
 But research shows that spending time in nature can be especially beneficial for overall health and wellness.
-It's also just more fun, in my opinion.
+(It's also just more fun, in my opinion.)
 So if you're struggling to find the motivation to work out, take your workout outdoors.
-Whether you walk, bike, hike, roller blade, or run, knowing your workout will double as quality time with nature might help you feel more motivated to get it done.
+Whether you walk, bike, hike, roller blade, play pickleball, or run, knowing your workout will double as quality time with nature might help you feel more motivated to get it done.

 Remember Why You Started Working Out